-IAS 32, Financial Instruments: Presentation ("IAS 32"), requires that the Class A and Class U units (the "units") (which are puttable instruments) be classified as financial liabilities unless all the criteria outlined in IAS 32 paragraph 16A are met.
-The Fund's units do not meet the definition of IAS 32 paragraph 16A to be classified as equity.
+IAS 32, Financial Instruments: Presentation ("IAS 32"), requires that if all the criteria under paragraph 16A are met, the units (which are puttable instruments) should be classified as equity or if they do not meet all the conditions, they should be classified as financial liabilities.
+The Fund's units meet the definition of IAS 32 paragraph 16A to be classified as equity.

-Increase/(Decrease) in Net Assets Attributable to Holders of Class A and Class U Units per Unit
+Increase/(Decrease) in Net Assets Attributable to Equity Holders per Unit

-The increase/(decrease) in net assets attributable to holders of Class A and Class U units per unit is calculated by dividing the increase/(decrease) in net assets attributable to holders Class A and Class U units by the weighted average number of Class A and Class U units outstanding during the period.
+The increase/(decrease) in net assets attributable to equity holders per unit is calculated by dividing the increase/(decrease) in net assets attributable to equity holders by the weighted average number of units outstanding during the year.
 Please refer to Note 10 for the calculation.